-The application to present at the 2026 Honors Research Conference is not yet open.
-Come back in Spring!
+The application to present at the 2026 Honors Research Conference is now open!
+Apply here.

 Honors Research Conference FAQ